Hybrid Illinois Device for Research and Applications

 The Hybrid Illinois Device for Research and Applications (HIDRA) is a medium-sized toroidal magnetic fusion device housed in the Nuclear Radiation Laboratory and operated by the Center for Plasma-Material Interactions (CPMI) within the Department of Nuclear, Plasma and Radiological Engineering at the University of Illinois at Urbana–Champaign, United States.
 HIDRA had its first plasma at the end of April 2016 and started experimental campaigns by December of that year.
 HIDRA is the former WEGA classical stellarator that was operated at the Max Planck Institute for Plasma Physics in Greifswald Germany from 2001 to 2013.

 A unique aspect of HIDRA is that it can operate as a stellarator and as a tokamak, hence the hybrid designation.
 In fact, it should be possible to operate the two modes simultaneously.
 It operates up to 15 minutes of continuous plasma, with up to 60 minutes in the future and will concentrate on understanding the complex relationship between the plasma and materials inside the vacuum vessel of a fusion device and specifically will concentrate in understanding the complex behavior that flowing liquid metal walls, and in particular liquid lithium, have as plasma-facing materials in such devices.
 This makes HIDRA one of only a very few fusion devices willing to run liquid lithium as a plasma-facing material (PFM).
 Others include NSTX, LTX, EAST, T-11M, RFX, FTU and TJ-II.

 History

-Some argue that HIDRA is the most well traveled fusion devices in the world.
-From its beginnings in France it has operated in 3 countries and 4 cities.
-The research goals of the device have dramatically changed over the years from doing wave heating studies to being a testbed for one of the world's most sophisticated fusion devices and now to studying the way plasmas interact with the inside wall and materials of fusion devices.
+Some argue that HIDRA is the "most well traveled fusion device in the world".
+From its beginnings in France, it has operated in 4 cities in 3 countries.
+The research goals of the device have dramatically changed over the years, from doing wave heating studies to being a testbed for one of the world's most sophisticated fusion devices, and now to studying the way plasmas interact with the inside wall and materials of fusion devices.
 In fact, it will be the first toroidal fusion-relevant device that will be solely dedicated to the study of plasma wall (PWI), plasma surface (PSI) and plasma material interactions (PMI).